The Playback options let you specify how TestComplete should process some situations that occur during the test execution.

 Minimize TestComplete - If the option is enabled TestComplete minimizes before the test playback.
 This stops TestComplete from overlapping the tested applications’ windows.

 Disable mouse - If this option is enabled, the test engine disables the mouse when the test starts.
 That is, mouse movements will not cause the mouse cursor to move on the screen.
 This functionality lets you ensure that human intervention will not affect the simulated user actions during the test.
-The mouse is enabled after the test is over or if you press Ctrl-Alt-Del.
-See Disabling Mouse Events During Test Execution for more information.
+The mouse is enabled after the test is over or if you press Ctrl+Alt+Del.
+See Disabling the Mouse Before Automated Testing for more information.

 Auto-wait timeout, ms - Default: 10000.
 When a test acquires a reference to a process or window object, or when it activates an object (for example, opening a minimized window), the object may not be available immediately.
 Likewise, when a test commands a change in the onscreen state of a window (e.g. minimizing an open window), or when TestComplete attempts to close an unexpected window, the change may not occur instantaneously.
 Auto-wait timeout is the number of milliseconds allowed for the object to become available, or for the desired change to occur, before a timeout error message is posted to the test log.
 If the object becomes available or the desired change occurs within the delay allowed, the test proceeds immediately.
 If the timeout elapses, what happens after the error is posted is determined by the Stop on Error option.